 PHP does offer a variety of services, including detox for patients with mild to moderate withdrawal symptoms.
 Some services include:

-- Medication management: Medication used to promote abstinent behaviors and to help with managing withdrawal symptoms.
+- Medication management: Medication is used to promote abstinent behaviors and to help with managing withdrawal symptoms.

-- Individual therapy: One-on-one counseling with a therapist.
+- Individual therapy for addiction: One-on-one counseling with a therapist.

-- Group counseling: Sessions focused on specific topics facilitated by mental health professionals.
+- Group therapy for addiction: Sessions focused on specific topics facilitated by mental health professionals.

 - Aftercare planning: Preparation for discharge (relapse prevention).